 Scope of project

 List the expected tasks and responsibilities, as well as what isn’t expected.
 This is often done in a separate document.
-Setting clear expectations upfront avoids unnecessary work being done (known as project ‘scope creep’).
+Setting clear expectations up front avoids additional unnecessary work being done (known as project ‘scope creep’).

 Location of work

 Where will the work be done?
 At multiple sites, or just one?
-Discussing and detailing this information early on means that travel, health and safety and access considerations can be handled before work is due to begin - avoiding any potential delays.
+Discussing and detailing this information early on means that travel, access, health and safety considerations can be handled before work is due to begin - avoiding any potential delays.

 Tasks and responsibilities

 What will each task involve and how will the supplier carry these out to achieve the desired outcomes?
-This information is best recorded as a simple spreadsheet, with task descriptions matched to the supplier’s responsibilities.
-If you’re using a performance-based SOW, you may not need this level of detail.
+This information is often recorded as a spreadsheet, with task descriptions matched to the supplier’s responsibilities.

 Deadlines and payment

 What are the project’s key milestones?
-When will they be reached?
+When are they to be reached?
 Will payment be made as a lump sum at the end of the project, or incrementally as key milestones are met?
 Set this out clearly here to avoid any misunderstandings during the course of the project.

-C.net5 is our purpose-built VMS.
-The SOW module in c.net5 allows you to manage every aspect of statement of work in one place, bringing you lower costs, greater control, and increased efficiency.
+c.net is our purpose-built vendor management system.
+The statement of work module in c.net allows you to manage every aspect of statement of work in one place, bringing you lower costs, greater control, and increased efficiency at every step.